iabhijith/subnetwork_inference/blogpost.md

 \end{align}
 $$

-The authors propose a subnetwork selection strategy based squared Wasserstein distance.
+The authors propose a subnetwork selection strategy based squared Wasserstein distance [(Givens et al., 1984].
 Though the end goal is to choose a subnetwork such that the predictive posterior constructed from the subnetwork is close to the predictive posterior constructed from the full network, as reasoning directly in the function space is difficult  [Nalisnick & Smyth, 2018; Nalisnick et. al 2021] the authors instead propose to minimize the distance between posterior distributions in the weight space.
 They choose to minimize the squared Wasserstein distance between the posterior distributions of the weights instead of the KL divergence as it is not well defined for the Dirac delta distributions with disjoint support as derived in equation (10).

 ### Wassertein distance
 The wasserstein distance between two Gaussian distributions can be calculated using the closed-form solution as given below.